dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Following are some useful CommandButton control properties:

 » Cancel: If True, pressing Esc executes the macro attached to the button.
-Only one of the form’s buttons can have this option set to True.
+Only one of the form's buttons can have this option set to True.

 » Default: If True, pressing Enter executes the macro attached to the button.